zeroDivZero/notes-swift/notes/Combine/0_basics.md

 )
 ```

 `sink()` returns `AnyCancellable`.
 When attaching subscriber, publisher returns `Cancellable` object that acts as token for subscription.
 Retain this for as long as subscription should remain active.
-When deallocated, subscription is automatically canceled (cancel manually by calling `cancel()` on token).
+When deallocated, subscription automatically canceled (cancel manually by calling `cancel()` on token).

 ## Operation Chain